Improve Your Lip Balm Business With These 6 Tips

 2. Choose A Premium Label

 We offer a variety of shape and size labels so you can create custom labels for any lip balm tube, tin, or container.
-Once you know your container type, shop our lip balm labels for expert size recommendations and labeling options.
+Once you know your container type and measurements, shop our lip balm labels to find the perfect fit.

 We've even created labels designed exclusively for lip balm, they include a safety seal for tamper-resistance and freshness.
 We offer three lip balm label configurations with safety seals:

 3. Design Your Label

 The first thing customers notice is your branding and label, so make it count.
 With lip balm tubes, you're designing for a small, narrow space.
 With that in mind, pay special attention to the following tips.

 The colors you use in your branding and packaging can evoke different emotions and alter the perceived value of your product and brand.
 When choosing how to design your lip balm packaging, spend a little extra time on color.
 Darker colors are often perceived as more luxurious or professional, while lighter colors can exude a more fun or lighthearted feeling.

 Most brand-name lip balm labels opt for horizontal designs so consumers can read all the information at once.
 If you design with vertical text, you can only see a fraction of the content at a time and need to turn the tube to digest it all.
 Before you get started, make a conscious choice whether or not to rotate your label.